Your Ultimate Guide To PayPay Japan For Going Cashless

 Even though it is in Japanese, this video demonstration has lots of visual clues or imagery that will show you how to insert money into your account.

-You can connect your credit card with PayPay by tapping on “Add card” on the home screen.
-Let the app scan your credit card or you can directly input the information yourself.
-Afterward, your credit card will now connected to the app.
+Let the app scan your credit card, or you can input the information yourself.
+Your credit card will then be connected to the app.

-If you have a PayPay カード (PayPay credit or bank account), you'll get additional benefits every time a transaction occurs.
+If you have a PayPay カード (PayPay credit or bank account), you'll get additional points every time a transaction occurs.

 How do I use PayPay in Japan?